kokkos/ProgrammingGuide/design.md

 As a concrete example, the (trivial) `AccessorPolicy` required to express non-aliasing semantics (similar to the `restrict` keyword and supported in many C++ compilers as `__restrict`) is shown in figure \ref{restrict-accessor}.
 This differs from the default accessor (`std::accessor_basic<T>`) only in the definition of the nested type `pointer`.
-Interestingly, because the design of `mdspan` requires the `pointer` to be used as a parameter (in `access`) before it is ever turned into a reference, `mdspan` is able to skirt the well-known issues surrounding the meaning of the `restrict` qualifier on a data member of a struct.[CITATIONNEEDED?]
+Interestingly, because the design of `mdspan` requires the `pointer` to be used as a parameter (in `access`) before it is ever turned into a reference, `mdspan` is able to skirt the well-known issues surrounding the meaning of the `restrict` qualifier on a data member of a struct.\cite{gcc_docs_restrict,msvc_docs_restrict,finkel2014restrict}

 ```{=latex}
 \begin{figure}[!h]